Skip to main content

 When municipalities delay reassessments, the average ratio drifts below 100%.
 As it falls, the corridor narrows.
 Eventually, commercial properties assessed at market value end up outside the corridor - giving them legal grounds to appeal.

-Successful appeals shift tax burden from commercial to residential properties, and the municipality (not the school district or county) must pay refunds plus interest.
+Successful appeals shift tax burden from commercial to residential properties, and the municipality (not the school district or county) must pay refunds plus interest (N.J.S.A.
+54:3-27.2).